Operation Bura: Aftermath

 VRS reports record 42 killed in action and around 200 wounded.

 Estimates of Croat–Bosniak losses vary; several hundred fatalities have been suggested in later military summaries, though no official combined figure exists.

-Aftermath

 Operation Bura ended with the VRS maintaining control over Nevesinje and the wider region of eastern Herzegovina.

 The failed offensive marked one of the last major coordinated HVO–ARBiH operations before relations between the two sides deteriorated into open conflict in 1993.

-Legacy

 In Republika Srpska, the battle is remembered as a key defensive victory and is commemorated annually on Mitrovdan (8 November).

 Local ceremonies in Nevesinje and Bileća honour participants from the VRS units involved.